-Enquiries about the Scheme generally, or about an individual's entitlement to benefits, should be addressed to Murray McDowall at the Scheme Administrator, Capita (please see address on the previous page) or pensions2enquiries@capita.co.uk or the Scheme Secretary at LazardPension@Barnett-Waddingham.co.uk.
+Enquiries about the Scheme generally, or about an individual's entitlement to benefits should be addressed to Murray McDowall at the Scheme Administrator, Capita (please see address on the previous page) or pensions2enquiries@capita.co.uk or the Scheme Secretary at LazardPension@Barnett-Waddingham.co.uk.

-The Trustees of the Lazard London Directors' Pension Scheme ("the Scheme") present their report together with the financial statements for the year ended 31 December 2018.
+The Trustees of Lazard London Staff Pension Scheme ("the Scheme") are pleased to present their report together with the financial statements for the year ended 31 December 2018.

-The Scheme is a defined benefit Scheme, provided for former eligible employees of the Principal Employer, Lazard & Co, Services Limited ("the Company") and its predecessors, together the "UK employing companies".
+The Scheme is a defined benefit Scheme, provided for former eligible employees of the Principal Employer, Lazard & Co, Services Limited ("the Company") and its predecessors and Lazard Asset Management Limited, together the "UK employing companies".
 It provides members with a retirement pension based on pensionable salary and years of membership.
-In addition, members were previously able to secure additional money purchase benefits by making voluntary contributions.
+In addition, members were previously able to secure money purchase benefits by making voluntary contributions.